northstowekarate/northstowekarate.github.io/training/fees/index.md

 There are no monthly minimums — you only pay for the sessions you attend.

 The first lesson is always free, so you can try it out and see if you enjoy the lesson.
-Prices are £4 per session for adults and £3 per session for children.
+Prices are £5 per session.

 ### Group Discounts
-Families can train together at a discounted rate, as training as a large familiy can be expensive.
-Max £10 for a family of 3, and £12 for a family of 4.
+Families can train together at a discounted rate, as training as a large familiy can be expensive. £4 per person for family groups of 3 or more.

 ## Dogi (Karate Uniforms)